-People often wonder how much it costs to fix the AC in their car.
+At this time of year, people often ask us how much it costs to fix the AC in their car.
 This is a great question, and I’ve revised my explanation a bit in hopes of demystifying the process.

 How Your Car’s AC Works

 As mentioned earlier, air conditioning works based on the principles of pressure and the phase-changes of the refrigerant.
 The system must be air-tight and free of contamination.
 Also, without a properly functioning cooling system for the engine (radiator, thermostat, etc.), the AC system can’t work as designed.
-Recall from my past articles that many systems in vehicles are connected-ugh!
+Recall from my past columns that many systems in vehicles are connected and work together – ugh!
 It becomes more clear as I write just how complex this can be to explain to a driver.

 Assuming the system is just a bit low on refrigerant, the technician can install a bit of UV dye into the system, and then use a black light to determine the source of the leak.
 Once all this testing is complete, the shop can give the customer an accurate estimate on the cost to repair the leak and bring the system back to health.

 This is the best-case scenario.
 If the system suffers from a major component failure, the story becomes more complicated and the cost rises.
-Its critical repairs are performed by a certified and licensed professional, and quality parts must be used.
+It is critical repairs be performed by a certified and licensed professional, and quality parts must be used.
 There’s no savings by using cheaper parts, as they can fail prematurely and damage other components in the system.